We invite applications from researchers with skills and interests from some or all of the following fields of research:

 We anticipate a diverse group of participants, including minorities, women and international researchers.
 Our goal is to continue to expand a new network of colleagues focused on using the most advanced tools targeting animal health and survival in the wild and in managed populations worldwide.

-To date, the GDW 2017-2019 series has trained 73 researchers (43 women, 30 men) of which ~25% were international scientists.
+To date, the GDW 2017-2021 series has trained 100 researchers of which 25% were international scientists.
 Post-workshop participant surveys gave high scores for GDW workshops with a cumulative average of 4.7 of 5 for overall scientific value and 4.8 of 5 for overall venue experience.

-2020 Workshop Cost: We estimate registration fees to be $2,700, which may be lowered, pending sponsor support for the course.
+2023 Workshop Cost: We estimate registration fees to be $2,700, which may be lowered, pending sponsor support for the course.
 The workshop cost will cover tuition, meals and housing.
 For more details, see Registration & Accommodations.
-We are pleased to offer NSF-sponsored awards for graduate students in 2020.

-Pre-Workshop Clinic: An optional Command Line Pre-Workshop Clinic will be offered by two of our instructors Bob Fitak, Ph.D. and Mark Stenglein Ph.D. on May 31, 2020 to help you brush up on your computer skills.
+Pre-Workshop Clinic: An optional, one day, Command Line Pre-Workshop Clinic will be offered by two of our instructors Bob Fitak, Ph.D. and Mark Stenglein Ph.D. on June 4, 2023 to help you brush up on your computer skills.
 If interested, please sign up on the Applicant Information PDF part of the application package.

 How to Apply